TheArkive/ConstScanner/README.md

 ## Planned changes:

+* restricting logged constants to only those found in the specified source files\
+but still resolving outside constants when needed to define specified constants
 * Add a framework to allow user-defined values for constants before testing/compiling.

-Please use the latest AutoHotkey v2 alpha (currently a125).
+Please use the latest AutoHotkey v2 alpha (currently a131).

 https://www.autohotkey.com/download/2.0/